Holographic Superconductor for a Lifshitz fixed point: Superconductivity

 \section{Superconductivity}

-In this section, we shall build an Abelian-Higgs model~\cite{Gubser:2008px,Hartnoll:2008vx} in the Lifshitz black hole background and study the superconductive phases.
+In this section, we will build an Abelian-Higgs model~\cite{Gubser:2008px,Hartnoll:2008vx} in the Lifshitz black hole background and study the superconductive phase.
 We introduce a new $U(1)$ gauge field $ A_\mu$ which is different from that in the action (6) and also introduce a complex scalar $\psi$.
 We assume that the background response is negligible for simplicity.